Lloyds readies sale of UK property loan portfolio

-LONDON Bailed-out Lloyds Banking Group (LLOY.L) is preparing to sell a second and smaller portfolio of loans backed by UK commercial property, a source close to the process told Reuters.
+LONDON May 23 Bailed-out Lloyds Banking Group is preparing to sell a second and smaller portfolio of loans backed by UK commercial property, a source close to the process told Reuters.

 Offloading the so-called Project Royal II portfolio would follow the 900-million pound ($1.4 billion) sale in December of the first batch of loans to US private equity firm Lone Star at a reported discount of about 40 percent to face value.